TheBanHammer/ToasterChan/README.md

 !skip |  | Skips the current song.
 !stats |  | Logs the stats of a user.
 !swap |  | Swaps two users positions.
+!totaltime |  | Logs the sum of all user sessions in the room.
 !unlock |  | Unlocks the waitlist.

 ##Managers